Kadee80/WebDevSpring24/README.md

 **PLEASE NOTE: 3 unexcused absences will result in your grade dropping 5%**

-This class is in person instruction only.
-I will not be offering attendance via zoom.
+This class is taught via in person instruction.
+If a class is to be taught via Zoom, this will be communicated well ahead of time.
+Zoom attendance is not an option during in person instruction.
 If you are sick, traveling for a conference, job interview, or family emergency, please email me ahead of time and request absence accomodations through the proper channels to ensure your absence is excused.
 If you do not follow this protocol, absences will be marked as unexcused.

 If you miss a class for any reason, it is YOUR RESPONSIBILITY to catch yourself up via class notes and in class examples posted in this repository.
 Office hours are in 20 minute slots, and are for answering questions AFTER you have made an attempt to build something on your own, or require further clarification on a topic.
 Office hourse are NOT a priviate reteaching of material you missed due to an absence.